Select a program of interest and we’ll connect you with trade schools that match your goals.

-If you want to start working in healthcare without spending years in school, becoming a medical assistant is a smart path.
+If you want to apply for roles upon completion.
 In Montana, training programs are available at community colleges, tech schools, and private career schools.
-You can earn a diploma or certificate in as little as a year, or complete an associate degree for broader skills.
+You can earn a diploma or certificate in about a year, or complete an associate degree for broader skills.

 Here’s what you need to know about training, certification, and the best options in Montana.